How do I keep my mobile number?

 2. PAC (Porting Authorisation Code)

 You need a PAC from your current service provider.
-Contact your current service provider and request a PAC as you want to transfer ('port') your number to another network.
+Contact your current service provider and request a PAC saying you want to transfer ('port') your number to another network.
 PACs are valid for 30 days from the issue date.
 See the table below for a list of network contact numbers.
-Typically it shouldn't take more than 2 days, if you have any questions - Ofcom has some handy links and tips here.
+Networks are obliged to provide a PAC immediately on request by telephone, or within 2 hours by SMS.
+Ofcom has some handy links and tips here.

 Once you have your PAC and active SIM - head to Help > Transfer your number